1. What is an "endothermic reaction" ?

 Answer

-An endothermic reaction takes in (or absorbs) energy from the surroundings.
+b) a reaction that takes in energy from the surroundings

 2. Write the word equation for photosynthesis.